 Read more here.

-Our manufacturing partner company for aluminum profiles operates with ISO 9001 certification.
+Our provider for aluminum struts operates with ISO 9001 certification.

 Aluminum alloys contain almost no iron, and without iron, the metal can’t rust, but it does oxidize.
 When the alloy is exposed to water, a film of aluminum oxide forms quickly on the surface.
 The hard oxide layer is quite resistant to further corrosion and protects the underlying metal.